Johannes Kepler: Astronomia Nova

 In Kepler's religious view of the cosmos, the Sun (a symbol of God the Father) was the source of motive force in the Solar System.
 As a physical basis, Kepler drew by analogy on William Gilbert's theory of the magnetic soul of the Earth from De Magnete (1600) and on his own work on optics.
 Kepler supposed that the motive power (or motive species) radiated by the Sun weakens with distance, causing faster or slower motion as planets move closer or farther from it.
-Perhaps this assumption entailed a mathematical relationship that would restore astronomical order.
+Using a physical model to derive a trajectory was a major breakthrough.
+Kepler did not simply assume a circular orbit but attempted to come up with it cause, and did this before discovering the area law Perhaps this assumption entailed a mathematical relationship that would restore astronomical order.
 Based on measurements of the aphelion and perihelion of the Earth and Mars, he created a formula in which a planet's rate of motion is inversely proportional to its distance from the Sun.
 Verifying this relationship throughout the orbital cycle required very extensive calculation; to simplify this task, by late 1602 Kepler reformulated the proportion in terms of geometry: planets sweep out equal areas in equal times—his second law of planetary motion.